 When the line edit is finished, it’s time for the copy edit.
 My copy editor reads and marks up draft 4.
 I create draft 5 and make those edits.
 I am now ready to create the book.

 When I’m done with drafting, I copy the final draft and replace the draft suffix with “book”.
 Then I add front matter and back matter (title page, copyright page, teaser, map, author’s note, table of contents, etc.) in preparation for importing into InDesign to create the ebook and POD (print-on-demand) versions.

 I create an InDesign document, import the Word book, then save it with the suffix “POD”.
 Next I finalize the interior formatting for printing.
 There’s quite a bit that goes into this with chapter breaks, widows, and orphans, breaks, etc. When that’s done, I upload it to CreateSpace and then print off the proof they provide.
 By now the cover is finished as well.

-I read the POD proof to catch any last errors and make the appropriate updates to both the Word book and the InDesign POD document.
+I read the POD proof to catch any last errors and make sure the interior formatting is correct.
+I make the appropriate updates to both the Word book and the InDesign POD document.